9.2 Lease Classification

 (the date on which the lessor makes an underlying asset available to the

 lessee).
-For many entities, this is not a significant change, since there
+For many entities, there typically is not a significant lag between

 Leveraged Leases